Getting started may be the most challenging part of every new library. This guide is describing how to start with the library quickly and effectively

 git clone --recurse-submodules --branch develop https://github.com/MaJerle/lwowto clone development branch, including submodules

-git clone --recurse-submodules --branch master https://github.com/MaJerle/lwowto clone latest stable branch, including submodules
+git clone --recurse-submodules --branch main https://github.com/MaJerle/lwowto clone latest stable branch, including submodules

 examplesdirectory and run favourite example

-Open console and navigate to path in the system where your resources repository is.
+Open console and navigate to path in the system where your repository is located.
 Use command

-git pull origin master --recurse-submodulescommand to pull latest changes and to fetch latest changes from submodules on
+git pull origin maincommand to get latest changes on

-git pull origin develop --recurse-submodulescommand to pull latest changes and to fetch latest changes from submodules on
+git pull origin developcommand to get latest changes on

 This is preferred option to use when you want to evaluate library and run prepared examples.
 Repository consists of multiple submodules which can be automatically downloaded when cloning and pulling changes from root repository.